waynetee/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-If you are using Microsoft Excel, you can easily export your data to a CSV file and import it to PropertyWhiz!
+If you are using Microsoft Excel, you can easily export your data to a CSV file and import it into PropertyWhiz!

 </div>